Castine Historical Society Summer Exhibit – Castine’s Devoted Women: Partnership and Social Reform 1910-1962

 Bastille Day Celebration – July 14

 The idyllic and historic setting of Castine, Maine, with its pristine Penobscot Bay as a backdrop, is hosting their second annual Bastille Day Celebration on Friday, July 14th.
-This family celebration takes place on the French national holiday and encourages visitors from near and far to experience our Franco-American and Native American culture through music, food, film, lectures, children’s activities, and lighthouse tours.
+This family celebration takes place on the French national holiday and encourages visitors from near and far to experience our Franco-American and Native American culture through music, food, lectures, children’s activities, and lighthouse tours.
 Castine traces its French heritage to the Baron de St. Castin.
 His marriage to Wabanaki Chief Madockawando’s daughter linked our French and Native American cultures.

 The celebration begins appropriately with a French toast breakfast.
 You’ll learn the art of French cooking during our chef’s demonstration.
 Celebration goers will be encouraged to wear white to our late afternoon “Picnic en Blanc” where you’ll be seated at long white tables at the town hall, under the elms, while listening to Franco-American music.
 Select your designer picnic from our local purveyors or bring your own with French delights.
 A plethora of other activities allow you to take in the sites while enjoying a lighthouse tour or tasting hand-cranked ice cream while you take in a little history at the Wilson Museum.
 Jesters, jugglers and dancing clowns will delight children of all ages throughout the day.
 Historic lectures and films are designed to satisfy even the most discerning history buffs.
 Complete your celebration experience with a summer evening concert on the waterfront tapping your toes as you watch sail boats in the distance.